 1. Meet the animals of the Ningaloo Reef Marine Park

 Western Australia is home to the Ningaloo Reef Marine Park – the largest fringing reef on the planet.
-This UNESCO World Heritage Site that stretches for about 260 kilometres can be accessed from shore.
+This UNESCO World Heritage Site that stretches for about 260 kilometers can be accessed from shore.
 If you’re an animal lover, you’ll be delighted to hear that you can encounter a wide variety of marine life here, including turtles, dugongs, manta rays, and hundreds of species of fish and coral.
 For snorkeling and swimming with whale sharks, visit the white-sand beaches of Turquoise Bay.
 In the marine park, you can also see dunes, canyons, and rugged limestone cliffs that will take your breath away.

 2. Enjoy the wines of the Margaret River region